 If you are in the middle part there, where it has just suspicions, right?
 You filed him for whatever reason, suspicious movement of funds, that is something that’s not always clear cut.
 I mean, if it is not fraud and it is not terrorist financing, you filed a SAR, and there is nothing in at least U.S. regulations that disallow you from confirming that wire for that customer.
 You have to walk a thin line there because you do not want to tell that customer, “Hey, I can’t send the wire because we filed a SAR on you,” or, “because we think you’re suspicious.”

 I know that answer is clear as mud, but that is because it really is.
 Without knowing more information, that is a tough thing to go with.
 I know we have many of those situations.
 We had loans that kept being extended, big, big commercial loans that kept being extended even though we were filing SARs on many of these businesses and it is tough because you are like, “I want to tell commercial lending, don’t keep allowing these loans to go through.”

-There were a few where we got the point where it was too risky for the institution just on a loan loss reserves to continue to do that.
-So that conversation was had with commercial lending department.
+There were a few where we understood that it was too risky for the institution just on a loan loss reserves to continue to do that.
+So that conversation was had with the commercial lending department.
 But most times it’s very difficult if it’s not fraud to have a discussion with either the customer or an internal department.

 How to Document Your SAR Investigations

-Case reports can also be an effective tool to document flagged activities that were not filed as SARs – questions that may be faced by compliance officers by an audit or a regulatory review team.
-Having this readily available will improve collaboration with regulators, give enforcement meaningful insights that only the FI can provide and streamline and reduce the manual efforts associated with reporting for an AML team.
+Case reports can also be an effective tool to document flagged activities that were not filed as SARs – questions that may be faced by compliance officers, an audit, or a regulatory review team.
+Having this readily available will improve collaboration with regulators, give enforcement meaningful insights that only the FI can provide, streamline and reduce the manual efforts associated with reporting for an AML team.